barracuda049/Stacking_NOT/README.md

 # Stacking_NOT
-NOT is neural optimal transport.
+NOT is neural optimal transport!